COURSE OVERVIEW

 Industry opportunities

-Whatever your course, our enrichment events and industry bootcamps give you opportunities to tailor your learning and enhance your understanding.
-Our events are designed and updated each year to fit around our core undergraduate programme, so be sure to sign up to specialist workshops, talks and more for networking opportunities with industry professionals.
+Whatever your course, our enrichment events and industry boot camps give you opportunities to tailor your learning and enhance your understanding.
+Designed and updated each year to fit around the core undergraduate programme, sign up to specialist workshops, talks and more while networking with industry professionals.
 You'll hear from entrepreneurs, UK brands and marketing agencies about influencers, gamification, PR, pay-per-click advertising (PPC), AI, copywriting and more.

 Fees & Funding